q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

       - CSV
       - JSON
     - [Authorization and authentication in InfluxDB](#authorization-and-authentication-in-influxdb)
-      1. API basics
         2. Create an API token
+        3. Use an API token
 1. Start with an API client library
+2. API basics
 1. Create a bucket
   1. Measurements, time series
   2. Measurement schemas (aka bucket schemas)